AishwaryaSudarshan/HouseOfPotions/README.md

   - Start game with Raycast and Joystick button "B" on Android

+  - If you get caught by the NPC, the game will end and you'll have to restart the game

   - Click the Joystick power button to pause the game at anytime

   - Grab objects with Joystick button "B" on Android

+  - When you want to hide from the NPC before or after getting caught, press Joystick button "X" on Android

   - Open global menu with Joystick button "Okay" on Android